Airship: 19th century

 In 1874, Micajah Clark Dyer filed U.S. Patent 154,654 "Apparatus for Navigating the Air".
-It is believed successful trial flights were made between 1872–1874, but detailed dates are not available.
+It is believed successful trial flights were made between 1872 and 1874, but detailed dates are not available.
 The apparatus used a combination of wings and paddle wheels for navigation and propulsion.

 More details can be found in the book about his life.

 In 1883, the first electric-powered flight was made by Gaston Tissandier, who fitted a 1.5 hp Siemens electric motor to an airship.

 The first fully controllable free flight was made in 1884 by Charles Renard and Arthur Constantin Krebs in the French Army airship La France.
 La France made the first flight of an airship that landed where it took off; the 170 ft long, 66000 cuft airship covered 8 km in 23 minutes with the aid of an 8.5 hp electric motor, and a 435 kg battery.
 It made seven flights in 1884 and 1885.

-In 1888, the design of the Campbell Air Ship, designed by Professor Peter C. Campbell, was submitted to aeronautic engineer Carl Edgar Myers for examination.
-After his approval it was built by the Novelty Air Ship Company.
+In 1888, the design of the Campbell Air Ship, designed by Professor Peter C. Campbell, was built by the Novelty Air Ship Company.
 It was lost at sea in 1889 while being flown by Professor Hogan during an exhibition flight.

-From 1888 to 1897, Friedrich Wölfert built three airships powered by Daimler Motoren Gesellschaft-built petrol engines, the last of which caught fire in flight and killed both occupants in 1897.
+From 1888 to 1897, Friedrich Wölfert built three airships powered by Daimler Motoren Gesellschaft-built petrol engines, the last of which, Deutschland, caught fire in flight and killed both occupants in 1897.
 The 1888 version used a 2 hp single cylinder Daimler engine and flew 10 km from Canstatt to Kornwestheim.

 In 1897, an airship with an aluminum envelope was built by the Hungarian-Croatian engineer David Schwarz.
 It made its first flight at Tempelhof field in Berlin after Schwarz had died.
 His widow, Melanie Schwarz, was paid 15,000 marks by Count Ferdinand von Zeppelin to release the industrialist Carl Berg from his exclusive contract to supply Schwartz with aluminium.

-From 1897 to 1899, Konstantin Danilewsky, medical doctor and inventor from Kharkiv (now Ukraine, then Russian Empire), built four muscle-powered airships, of gas volume 150–180 m3.
+From 1897 to 1899, Konstantin Danilewsky, medical doctor and inventor from Kharkov, built four muscle-powered airships, of gas volume 150–180 m3.
 About 200 ascents were made within a framework of experimental flight program, at two locations, with no significant incidents.